Why Social Security’s cost of living adjustment will jump next year - NewsBreak

 Why Social Security’s cost of living adjustment will jump next year

 Over the last 10 years, the Social Security COLA has averaged about 1.7% annually as inflation remained low.
-But the economic recovery from the coronavirus pandemic has triggered rising prices for a wide range of goods and services, and that’s expected to translate to bigger checks for retirees.US to reopen land borders in November for fully vaccinated
+But the economic recovery from the coronavirus pandemic has triggered rising prices for a wide range of goods and services, and that’s expected to translate to bigger checks for retirees.Child tax credit: Here’s when next payment is coming

 WHY ARE SOCIAL SECURITY BENEFITS ADJUSTED?